compasjs/compas/README.md

 All common components for creating backends, tooling and more in opinionated packages; from describing the api structure to testing the end result.

+## Maintenance mode

+Compas is in maintenance mode.
+The packages will be maintained for the foreseeable future.
+New features might be added, but some will also be dropped in favor of other ecosystem-available libraries.
+Please don't start new projects using Compas.

 ## Features

 - Code generators for routers, validators, SQL queries, API clients and more